marasco/gmarquitectos/wp-content/plugins/ultimate-responsive-image-slider/readme.txt

 Ultimate responsive image slider a fully responsive slider plugin for WordPress blog users.
 You can add infinite image slides in a single slider using multiple image uploader.
 You can publish unlimited slider on your blog.

-Images slider has various settings like customizable height and width, auto play slides, slide thumbnails, navigation buttons and many more.
+Images slider has various settings like customizable height and width, auto play slides, slide thumbnails, navigation buttons and much more.
 You can configure each slider setting individually and accordingly to you.
 You can show slider within the Page or Post content.

-Using **[URIS id=123]** shortcode, you can publish image slider in any Page or Post in your WordPress sites.
+Using **[URIS id=123]** shortcode, you can publish image slider on any Page or Post in your WordPress sites.

 **Free Plugin Demo:** [Ultimate Responsive Image Slider Free Demo](http://demo.weblizar.com/ultimate-responsive-image-slider-free/)